 I'm not suggesting that you give special emphasis and consideration to your female audience — that in itself is unnecessary and can be viewed as offensive.

-Throughout history, women - the other, arguably more human portion of the human family - probably have only ever asked to be treated equally with consideration, kindness, respect, as we would with anyone irrespective of gender.
+Throughout history, women — the other, arguably more human portion of the human family — probably have only ever asked to be treated with equal consideration, kindness, respect, as we would with anyone irrespective of gender.
 Here is one writer who agrees with that simple ideal 100%.
+No special favors needed.

 My view is that anything less total equality for both men and women and everyone in between, creates only a stunted, warped, unbalanced, more dangerous world — and even today, we have lots of examples that prove that point, repeatedly!